jenniferlei/Fetch_Coding_Challenge/README.md

 ## Reflection

-Currently, a user can log in without a password.
+Currently, a user can log in with any username and without a password.
 Log in was outside the scope of the challenge, however, given more time, I would incorporate a User table that would have a relationship with the Transaction table.
 With a User table, I could have a password field which would allow me to enable authentication.

 I added unit tests that test that each API endpoints return the correct results, as well as test the homepage, login and logout pages.